pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

 [^dual]: Assuming we stick the stable version and the hazard pointer limit fields in the same cache line, there is no downside with respect to cache coherence in replacing the hazard pointer limit with a QSBR limit (that tells the reader how far it can advance its current version without entering the hazard pointer slow path) or a mode flag.
 The result would probably slightly easier to understand, but would have more edge cases where readers are stuck on the slow path when they re-enter the QSBR range, yet the writer fails to acknowledge that fact for a while.
 I'm confident we could fix that by adding logic to avoid no-op updates, but that introduces an additional *and harder to predict* branch condition.

-The hazard pointer limit is associated with its reader, so must live in a the reader record, but it would be possible to have a global stable version field shared by all readers.
+The hazard pointer limit is associated with its reader, so must live in the reader record, but it would be possible to have a global stable version field shared by all readers.
 The analysis would be the same, and the impact on performance depends on a lot of considerations.
-In general though, this protocol is biased towards reader performance, and giving each reader its own single-reader/single-writer `current_version` field tends to improve reader performance, at the expense of slowing down the writer... exactly the tradeoff we're looking for.
+In general though, this post is about a protocol that's biased towards reader performance, and giving each reader its own single-reader/single-writer `current_version` field tends to improve reader performance, at the expense of slowing down the writer... exactly the tradeoff we're looking for.